bobdavies2000/OpenCVB/README.md

 A full installation can take about 30-50 minutes using the 1-step “Update_All.bat” file discussed in the “Installation” section below.
 But there is no obligation to install needed libraries just to read the code for an algorithm.
 Open the OpenCVB.sln file after downloading and inspect the code in the C++, C\#, VB.Net or Python.
 Each algorithm gets a standardized presentation of all the data from any of the RGBZ cameras listed below.

 However, a full installation is recommended.
 An algorithm may fit in one page of code and reading is one way to review the code but understanding the algorithms is a lot faster and easier when the output is visualized.
-The output is often self-documenting or a natural representation of the algorithm’s intent.
+The output is often self-documenting or a natural representation of the algorithm’s in tent.

 The basic layout of OpenCVB is shown below.
 Any of the algorithms can be selected from the first combo box at the top of the form.
 The second combo box is used to select an algorithm group.
 The default grouping is “\<All but Python\>”.
 There are a variety of other special groupings that select, for example, all Python or all C++ algorithms.